 What if instead of price manipulation the team decides to make a dollar worth more?
 If you can buy a loaf of bread for $1 today how about if they decide the same dollar can buy one-and-a-half loaves of bread tomorrow?
 Then alter prices, or product sizes, accordingly.
 Do this for every item and service offered for sale or lease.
 For every dollar held in investment and savings increase its value to 150% of the original.
 When completed, buying power of the dollar has been altered.

-That’s a huge giveaway to the public.
+That’s a huge giveaway to the public worthy of a wealthy society.
 Everyone with a dollar in savings or verifiable credit receives a 50% buying power giveaway.
 That’s OK.
 Usually it is the people who get there first that get national handouts such as gold mining claims that convert to private ownership, land grants, municipal contracts in bulk, etc. An increase in buying power is simply a way to reward the nations savers with a handout that’s fair to all who have saved.
 If you alter salaries and other numbers associated with means of wealth accumulation at the same time the nation also dials back the explosion of large numbers associated with their economy that can create an environment of many haves, many have-nots and too few in the middle.